-Parameter Description

-Speed Data transfer mode.
 Select the Auto value to enable autonegotiation.
-When this value is selected, the Autonegotiation Modes and Flow control sections are displayed.
-Select the 10M-Half, 10M-Full, 100M-Half, or 100M-Full value to manually configure speed and duplex mode for the selected port: • 10M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 10Mbps. • 10M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 10Mbps. • 100M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 100Mbps. • 100M-Full: Data transfer in two directions simultaneously (data can be sent and received at the same time) at the maximum possible rate of up to 100Mbps.
+When this value selected, the Autonegotiation Modes and Flow control section are displayed.
+Select the 10M-Half, 10M-Full, 100M-Half, or 100M-Full value to manually configure speed and duplex mode for the selected port • 10M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 10Mbps. • 10M-Full: Data transfer in two directions simultaneous (data can be sent and received at the same time) at the maximum possible rate of up to 10Mbps. • 100M-Half: Data transfer in just one direction at a time (data can be either sent or received) at the maximum possible rate of up to 100Mbps. • 100M-Full: Data transfer in two directions simultaneous (data can be sent and received at the same time) at the maximum possible rate of up to 100Mbps. maximum possiole rate of up to 100110ps.

-Autonegotiation Modes